-Actuate the foot brake several times before going on a ride until you can feel a firm pressure point.
+- Actuate the foot brake several times before going on a ride until you can feel a firm pressure point.

-- Check the wheel bearing for damage and wear.

-- " If the wheel bearing is damaged or worn:

-- Change the rear wheel bearing.

-- Remove spacer.

-- Clean and grease shaft seal ring and contact surface of the spacer.
+- Check the rear hub damping rubber pieces. 🔌 (🕮 p.
+178) - Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the rear wheel bearing. 🔌 - Remove spacer. - Clean and grease shaft seal ring 1 and contact surface A of the spacer.